Tanjong Pagar MRT station: Etymology

 The station takes its name from Tanjong Pagar Road, which in Malay means "cape of stakes", a name that reflects its origins as a fishing village situated on a former promontory.

 Location and services

-The station is located under Tanjong Pagar Park, adjacent to Choon Guan Street, and is near Tanjong Pagar Complex, URA Centre, Maxwell Chambers, the AXA Tower, International Plaza and Robinson 77.
-It serves the East West Line between Raffles Place and Outram Park and has the station code EW15.
+The station is located under Guoco Tower, adjacent to Choon Guan Street, and is near Tanjong Pagar Complex, URA Centre, Maxwell Chambers, the AXA Tower, International Plaza and Robinson 77.
+It serves the East–West Line between Raffles Place and Outram Park and has the station code EW15.